Northern High School (Durham, North Carolina): History

 On September 1, 1955 Northern High School opened with an enrollment of 502 students in grades 9–12.
-The students came from the feeder schools of Glenn, Hillandale, Mangum and Bragtown schools.
+The students came from the feeder schools of Glenn, Hillandale, Mangum and Braggtown schools.
 The then new Northern High School had only 17 classrooms, a home economics department, a shop, a library, and a gymnasium.

 In 1958 the following additions opened to students: auditorium, bandroom, and additional classrooms called "North Hall", N1-N10.
 This was followed in 1963 with the addition to "North Hall" classrooms, N11-N22.
 In 1966 a cafeteria addition was completed and the high school had an enrollment of 852.
 At that time, the high school consisted of the "North Hall", "East Hall" and "West Hall".

 For the most part, integration occurred smoothly and with only one recorded incident of racial tension at Northern High School, which the Durham County School Board helped to mediate.

 In the 1980s, a new classroom stand-alone wing was added, called "Katherine Webb Hall" (Harrison Hall).
 By the mid-1980s Northern High School was one of North Carolina's largest high schools with 2,300–2,500 students and was, at this time, the largest high school in Durham County and Durham City.
 The school at this time only had grades 10, 11 and 12.
 Grade 9 was at this time located in the junior high schools along with grades 7 and 8.
 Durham County School System had not yet converted to the middle school format, containing grades 6, 7 and 8, as the Durham City School System had converted to a few years before.
 Northern High School's feeder junior high schools were Carrington Junior High School and Chewning Junior High School.

 In 1984 a new Vocational Wing was completed and in 1988 the First Phase of New Science Wing and Tennis Courts were completed.
 In 1993 the old Vocational Wing was renovated and new additions completed.
 In 1994 a new Arts Department Wing was completed and "North Hall" and "West Hall" were renovated along with a second phase of the New Science Wing was completed.
 There was also an addition to the Library and renovations on the existing space.
 In 1995 major additions were made to the cafeteria and the commons area and entire high school building complex was air-conditioned.

 Until the early 1990s, Durham County had two public school systems: the Durham City Schools System and the Durham County Schools System.
 A new high school was built close to Northern in 1991, which was named Riverside High School.
 This establishment decreased Northern High School's enrollment to its current number of 1,400 plus.
 The school was built due to northern Durham County's growing population and the lack of space at Northern High School.

 The demographics of Northern High School have changed over the years with those of Durham County.